A Survey on Self-play Methods in Reinforcement Learning: Empirical Analysis

 \subsubsection{Go}

-The paradigm of Go is revolutionized with the launch of DeepMind's AlphaGo series~\cite{silver2016alphago, silver2017alphagozero, silver2018alphazero, schrittwieser2020muzero}, which leveraged the power of self-play to significantly elevate performance, setting a new benchmark in the field of Go.

-In AlphaGo~\cite{silver2016alphago}, the training regime can be split into three stages.
-In the first stage, supervised learning with expert data trains a fast policy network $p_\pi(a|s)$ for rollouts in MCTS expansion and a precise policy network $p_\sigma(a|s)$.
-The second stage employs RL to refine the policy network $p_\rho(a|s)$ based on $p_\sigma(a|s)$ and subsequently trains a value network $v_\theta(s)$.
-Self-play is instrumental here.
-More specifically, $p_\rho(a|s)$ is refined by competing against a randomly chosen historical version $p_{\rho^-}(a|s)$, akin to the MSS shown in Equ.~(\ref{eq:fsp}).
-Afterwards, $v_\theta(s)$ is trained using the samples from the games in which the trained policy network $p_\rho(a|s)$ competes against itself.
-In the final stage, MCTS integrates the policy and value networks to inform action selection.
+Go is an ancient board game, which is played on a grid of 19x19 lines, where two players alternately place black and white stones aiming to control the largest territory.
+The paradigm of Go artificial intelligence (AI) is revolutionized with the launch of DeepMind's AlphaGo series~\citep{silver2016alphago, silver2017alphagozero, silver2018alphazero, schrittwieser2020muzero}, which leveraged the power of vanilla self-play to significantly elevate performance.
+In AlphaGo~\citep{silver2016alphago}, the training regime can be split into three stages.
+In the first stage, supervised learning with expert data trains a fast policy network $p_\pi(a|s)$ for rollouts in MCTS and a precise policy network $p_\sigma(a|s)$.
+The second stage employs vanilla self-play combined with RL to get a refined policy network $p_\rho(a|s)$ based on $p_\sigma(a|s)$ and subsequently trains a value network $v_\theta(s)$.
+Specifically, $p_\rho(a|s)$ is refined by competing against a randomly selected historical version $p_{\rho^-}(a|s)$, similar to the MSS shown in Equ.~(\ref{eq:fsp}), while $v_\theta(s)$ is trained using the game samples collected by vanilla self-play of $p_\rho(a|s)$.
+In the third stage, MCTS integrates the policy and value networks to select actions.